Rosamund Kissi-Debrah: Personal life

 Kissi-Debrah lives on the South Circular Road in London.
 She is a secondary school teacher in Lewisham.

 Honours and awards

-In November 2020 she was included in the BBC Radio 4 Woman's Hour Power list 2020.
+In November 2020, she was included in the BBC Radio 4 Woman's Hour Power list 2020.

 Kissi-Debrah was appointed Commander of the Order of the British Empire (CBE) in the 2023 New Year Honours for services to public health.

+In 2024, a portrait of her by photographer Serena Brown was displayed in the National Portrait Gallery, London, who had won the 2023 Taylor Wessing commission.

+In April 2025 a life-size bronze statue of her daughter Ella Roberta by sculptor Hannah Stewart was unveiled in Mountsfield Park, Catford, near where Ella Roberta was brought up.